Hubert Gough: Political considerations

-Gough then consulted his corps commanders (10 November): Jacob (II Corps) was persuaded to try for deeper objectives as Fanshawe (V Corps) and Congreve (XIII Corps) wanted.
+Gough then consulted his corps commanders (10 November): Claud Jacob (II Corps) was persuaded to try for deeper objectives as Edward Fanshawe (V Corps) and Walter Congreve (XIII Corps) wanted.
 The attack was agreed for 13 November.
 Staff officers and patrols inspected the ground and Gough (10–11 November) visited six divisional commanders and ten brigadiers, also seeing two battalion commanders at each brigade headquarters.
 He had asked his corps commanders to make similar inquiries.
 He found no consensus as to whether or not the ground was dry enough.
 The start time was set for 5:45 am after further consultations with Jacob, Fanshawe and divisional commanders.

 Kiggell again visited Gough on 12 November – Gough later wrote (in The Fifth Army) of how any further delay would have had a bad effect on troop morale, and how after four dry days the prospects were as good as they were likely to be that winter, and of how he had sat looking out of the window turning over the decision in his mind after Kiggell had "gravely elaborated the great issues at stake" – that afternoon Haig also visited him and gave him the go-ahead (writing in his diary "a success at this time was much wanted" and "I am ready to run reasonable risks ... (but given) the difficulties of ground and weather.
 Nothing is as costly as failure!")

 Sheffield comments that this sequence of events indicates that Haig enjoyed warmer relations with Gough than with, say, Rawlinson, but also suggests that he felt the need to supervise him closely.
 He also comments that although Gough consulted his subordinates, it is unclear that he took their advice: Simon Robbins quotes evidence of warnings from some corps, division and brigade staffs that troops were exhausted and conditions too poor to attack.
 Neill Malcolm's Memorandum on Operations (13 November 1916) recorded the political reasons for the attack.